Links on Android Authority may earn us a commission. Learn more.

 Price: Free to play

 Stardew Valley is a farming simulator.
 It gives you the same vibe as Harvest Moon.
 Harvest Mono is technically available on Android, but the games need some work before we recommend them.
-Stardew Valley is, by far, the best retro style farming sim on mobile.
+Stardew Valley is, by far, the best retro-style farming sim on mobile.
 You start with a decrepit farm near a small town.
 You build the town, go fishing, engage with the townspeople, and enjoy yourself.
-The game boasts dozens of hours of game play and all of it is supremely relaxing.
+The game boasts dozens of hours of gameplay and all of it is supremely relaxing.
 The game runs for $4.99 with no in-app purchases or free if you have Google Play Pass.
+My Time in Portia (Google Play) is another excellent game with a lot of the same style as Stardew Valley.

 Star Wars: KOTOR I and II